rndmorris/Salis-Arcana/docs/bugfixes.md

 Check the infusion matrix's center item more strictly.
 Prevents an exploit with infusion enchanting.

+## Nonnegative Boss Spawn Count

+**Config option:** `negativeBossSpawnCount`

+Fixes a theoretical bug where, if billions of bosses were spawned, only the golem boss would be able to spawn.

 ## Metadata Safety Checks

 **Config option:** `candleMetadataCrash`